vldr/Cyth/README.md

 void* cyth_alloc(int atomic, uintptr_t size)
 ```

 To allocate a Cyth array, we will need to perform two allocations.
-Once for the `CyArray` struct and another for the underlying `data` field.
+One for the `CyArray` struct and another for the underlying `data` field.

 So, with this in mind, let's create a `createArray` function which will allocate a 2-item array and pass it into Cyth: